halbs13/Dynamics-NAV-Payroll/au-payroll-0installation-and-implementation.md

       * Add the [Employee Pay Rates](au-payroll-create-payroll-employee-pay-rates.md),
       * Add any permanent [Allowances and Associated Transactions](au-payroll-create-payroll-employee-gross-allowances.md),
       * Add any permanent [Deductions](au-payroll-create-payroll-employee-deductions.md),
-      * Add the [Superannuation Product](au-payroll-create-payroll-employee-superannuation.md) and any additional contributions.
+      * Add the [Superannuation Product](au-payroll-create-payroll-employee-superannuation.md) and any additional contributions,
       * Add any [Oncost Calculations](au-payroll-create-payroll-employee-accumulation-calculations.md) and [Cost Allocations](au-payroll-create-payroll-employee-cost-allocations.md),
       * Add the [Leave types](au-payroll-create-payroll-employee-leave-accruals.md),
       * Add the [Work Schedule](au-payroll-create-payroll-employee-work-schedule.md), is applicable.